lupyuen/lupyuen.github.io/src/auto2.md

 -   [__GitHub CLI__](https://cli.github.com)

-We need to log in with a __GitHub Token__ that has permission to update the Release Notes...
+We need to install the GitHub CLI and log in with a __GitHub Token__ that has permission to update the Release Notes...

 ```bash
 ##  TODO: Create a new GitHub Token at